Deadlift: Other deadlift variations

 There are also numerous variations of the standard deadlift.

 Partial deadlift/elevated deadlift/rack pull – This is where the range of motion (ROM) of the lift is reduced in order to train a particular part of it.
 Usually, this involves lifting from a higher starting position.
 This may be facilitated through the use of blocks or pins in a power rack.
 When considered in regard to the ROM of a normal deadlift, this means that the lift begins in a higher and stronger phase, (Note: A movement may be considered as having any number of strength phases but usually is considered as having two main phases: a stronger and a weaker.
 When the movement becomes stronger during the exercise, this is called an ascending strength curve i.e. bench press, squat, deadlift.
 And when it becomes weaker this is called a descending strength curve i.e. chin ups, upright row, standing lateral raise.
 Some exercises involve a different pattern of strong-weak-strong.
 This is called a bell shaped strength curve i.e. bicep curls where there can be a sticking point roughly midway.) avoids a lower and weaker phase, and thereby allows for more weight to be lifted.
 This can lead to increased strength gains.
 A partial repetition deadlift may also only involve working in the lower weaker phase, in order to improve the amount if strength that can be applied there and help to overcome any sticking points.

 Single leg deadlift – This is a deadlift where one foot is on the ground and the other is raised.
 The grounded leg is primarily used to lift the weight and power the movement.
 The raised leg is roughly parallel with the straight grounded leg when the weight is lifted, and moves behind when the weight is lowered and the person bends over.
 As a unilateral, single leg exercise, it utilises the hips more so than if it was performed in a bilateral manner.
 It also means that the balance and core stability requirements are increased and this can lead to improvements in this regard.

 Romanian deadlift (RDL) – Unlike conventional deadlifts where the barbell starts on the floor, in RDLs, the barbell is lifted from a standing position, and the movement focuses on hinging at the hips while maintaining a slight bend in the knees.
 The emphasis is on keeping the back flat and engaging the hamstrings and glutes to lift the weight as the hips are pushed back.
 RDLs are particularly effective for improving hip hinge mechanics, strengthening the hamstrings and glutes, and enhancing overall posterior chain development.
 They are often used in strength training and sports performance programs to improve functional movement patterns and athletic performance.
 RDLs can also be performed with implements like dumbbells and kettlebells.
-Like the name suggests, it was first popularized in Romania, particularly by the competitive weightlifter Tudor David.
+This variant was popularized by Romanian weightlifters, one of whom, Nicu Vlad, also coined the name.